ManishSnowflakes/Manish-khobragade/README.md

 Feel free to explore my repositories, contribute to my projects, or connect to discuss AI, innovation, and transformative solutions.
 Let’s shape the future of technology together!

 **Thank you for visiting my profile! 🙏**

----

-This updated README highlights your extensive skills, recent accomplishments, and goals while positioning you as a leader in the AI-ML space.